QA/SOLO VS AGENCY, DESIGNER VS ENGINEER

 Solo design engineer vs agency for AI projects — which is better?

-Agencies were built for division of labor: a dedicated designer, a dedicated PM, multiple engineers, account managers.
+Agencies were built for division of labor.
+A dedicated designer, a dedicated PM, multiple engineers, account managers.
 That's overhead the AI-native model doesn't reward, because handoffs between design and AI engineering lose fidelity.
 By the time the agency's team has aligned on what 'helpful tone' means, a solo design engineer has shipped two iterations.

-Cost comparison for one production AI agent: agency engagement typically $80,000–$250,000 over 3–6 months, with 20–40% in coordination and meeting overhead.
-Solo design engineer engagement: $18,000–$45,000 over 4–12 weeks, with 0% coordination overhead because there's only one person on the project.
+Cost comparison for one production AI flow.
+Agency engagement typically $80,000 to $250,000 over 3 to 6 months, with 20% to 40% in coordination and meeting overhead.
+Solo design engineer: $15,000 for a 4-week Flow Sprint, or from $45,000 for the full AI-Native Product Design engagement over 8 to 12 weeks.
+Zero coordination overhead because there's only one person on the project.
 The solo model wins on cost, time, and behavioral coherence.